 Brenner, a highly-rated young forward, had already made a name for himself in Brazil, displaying his goal-scoring prowess and versatility in São Paulo’s attack.
 His arrival in MLS was seen as a major coup for both FC Cincinnati and the league as a whole, with fans eagerly anticipating the impact he would have on the field.

-In his debut season, Brenner quickly showcased his skills, scoring goals and creating chances for his teammates.
+In his debut season, Brenner quickly showcased his skills, and although the goals were slow to come, he did find the back of the net and also created chances for his teammates.
 His adaptation to the physicality and competitiveness of MLS was impressive, and he quickly became an essential part of FC Cincinnati’s attack.

-Despite the challenges faced by the team, Brenner’s performances in MLS have been a bright spot for FC Cincinnati.
-His presence has added a new dimension to their attack, and the Brazilian’s goal-scoring exploits have provided fans with moments of excitement and hope for the future.
+Despite the challenges faced by the team, Brenner’s performances in MLS were been a bright spot for FC Cincinnati, especially in the 2022 season.
+His presence added a new dimension to their attack, and the Brazilian’s goal-scoring exploits provided fans with moments of excitement and hope for the future.

 5. Rodolfo Pizarro